 Prior to his stint at Virginia Tech, Holloway was an assistant coach at The University of the South from 2003-04.
 During that time he coached Matthew Martelli to All-America honors, while seven student-athletes won individual titles and the team established four school records.

-His swim in the 100 backstroke from 2000 still stands as the school record for 12 years until his coaching guided Michael Camper to break his record in 2013.
-He owns four more all-time top-10 marks in individual action and is a part of two top-three relay squads.
+His swim in the 100 backstroke from 2000 stood as the school record for 12 years until his coaching guided Michael Camper to break his record in 2013.
+He owns four more all-time top-10 marks in individual action.

 A two-time Academic All-American, Holloway graduated from State in 2001 with a degree in parks, recreation and tourism management, serving as the commencement speaker for the College of Natural Resources.
 He completed his master's degree in education at Virginia Tech in the summer of 2007.